 Steps for Mac

 Mac does not have a similar built in FTP client like Windows does, so you'll need to download a 3rd party FTP tool from the App store.

 - Under Apple - System Preferences - Network - Advanced - 'Proxies' Tab, uncheck the option for 'Use Passive FTP Mode (PASV)' and then click 'OK'

 - Next, download your preferred FTP client from the App store such as cyberduck (you could go to this link https://cyberduck.io and click to download from the app store from there)

 - Once in your preferred FTP client for Mac, enter the following info (cyberduck shown below for reference):

 - FTP address of ftp://connect.restaurant365.net

 - Enter the R365 FTP username and password provided by Restaurant365 when they setup your FTP site

 - The last step is to change the Connect Mode to 'Active (PORT)'.
 In cyberduck this is accomplished by selecting 'More Options' and making the selection to 'Active (PORT)'

-Once these steps have been followed you can proceed to import transactions and files in to your FTP Site.
-If you Vendors have the ability to push invoices directly in to R365, you can provide your FTP Credentials to them for automatic invoice imports.
+Once these steps have been followed, you can proceed to import transactions and files in to your FTP Site.
+If your Vendors have the ability to push invoices directly in to R365, you can provide your FTP Credentials to them for automatic invoice imports.